dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 \curl -sSL https://getserver.dtk.io | bash -s /home/docker-client/dtk
 {% endhighlight %}

 Thats it.
-You have your DTK Server up and running.
-Next thing to do is to install DTK Client that we will connect to this DTK Server instance.
-You can install DTK Client on any machine that will have http access towards the DTK Server.
-If you are installing DTK Client on different machine from DTK Server (which is the usual case), you will need dtk.config file again.
-Create dtk.config file in any directory you want, populate it with SAME values you used in dtk.config for DTK Server and run following command:
+You have your Dtk Server up and running.
+Next thing to do is to install Dtk Client that we will connect to this Dtk Server instance.
+You can install Dtk Client on any machine that will have http access towards the Dtk Server.
+If you are installing Dtk Client on different machine from Dtk Server (which is the usual case), you will need dtk.config file again.
+Create dtk.config file in any directory you want, populate it with SAME values you used in dtk.config for Dtk Server and run following command:

 {% highlight bash linenos %}
 \curl -sSL https://getclient.dtk.io | bash -s <DTK_CONFIG_DIRECTORY>
 {% endhighlight %}

-In this example, that is:
+In this example, assuming that dtk.config is located in /dtk that is:
 {% highlight bash linenos %}
-\curl -sSL https://getclient.dtk.io | bash -s dtk/ This script will do the following:
+\curl -sSL https://getclient.dtk.io | bash -s /dtk/ This script will do the following:

 * Install the dtk-client gem